 IAS Unit 3: Business behaviour Unit code WEC13 / 01 Externally assessed Written examination: 2 hours Availability: January, June and October First assessment: January 2020 80 marks 50% of the total IA2 25% of the total IA2 Content overview • Types and sizes of businesses • Revenue, costs and profits • Market structures and contestability • Labour markets • Government intervention Assessment overview Section A: Six multiple-choice questions (6 marks).
 Section C: A five-part question, based on data provided in a source booklet (34 marks).
 Section D: Two 20-mark essay question from a choice of three (40 marks).
 IAS Unit 4: Developments in the global economy Unit code WEC14 / 01 Externally assessed Written examination: 1 hour and 45 minutes Availability: January, June and October First assessment: June 2019 80 marks 50% of the total IA2 25% of the total IA2 Content overview • Causes and effects of globalisation • Trade and the global economy • Balance of payments, exchange rates and international competitiveness • Poverty and inequality • The role of the state in the macroeconomy • Growth and development in developing, emerging and developed economies Assessment overview Section A: Six multiple-choice questions (6 marks).
-Section C: A five-part question, based on data provided in a source booklet (34 marks) nrks).
+Section C: A five-part question, based on data provided in a source booklet (34 marks).
+Section D: Two 20-mark essay question from a choice of three (40 marks).